omgnetwork/elixir-omg/docs/mvp_morevp_interaction.md

 A: I don't see a way to do it yet.

 Q: When IFE/piggyback on output is added, what is the cost of checking if standard exits were performed from output(s)?
-A: Number of outputs is known on both IFE and PB; single SLOAD per output?
+A: Number of outputs is known on both IFE and piggyback; single SLOAD per output?